prolificinteractive/Yoshi/README.md

 ### Date Selector Menu

-Similarly, to present a date selector menu, create a type that conforms to `YoshiDateSelectorMenu` protocol
+To present a date selector menu, create a type that conforms to `YoshiDateSelectorMenu` protocol

 ```swift
 internal final class DateSelector: YoshiDateSelectorMenu {